boxyhq/website/docs/directory-sync/providers/okta.md

 #### Why is there no event for a user that was deactivated in Okta?

 Okta does not dispatch a specific deprovisioning event for users that are suspended.
 This omission of a deactivation event is a known issue with Okta.

-#### What is the frequency of sync for Okta SCIM 2.0 directories?

-Okta SCIM 2.0 directories are designed to sync events in real-time, ensuring that updates and changes are reflected immediately.